 CMMC is a maturity model aimed a providing a target for cybersecurity culture that is appropriate for the risk presented by the type of information the organization holds.

-There are five maturity levels in CMMC, three of which are well defined in the CMMC Assessment Guide as of this writing with levels 4 and 5 still in the "coming soon" category.
-All contracts that involve CUI (Controlled Unclassified Information) will require a certification for CMMC Level 3 by 2025.
+There are three maturity levels in CMMC (currently Revision 2), two of which are well defined in CMMC Assessment Guides as of this writing with level 3 still in the "coming soon" category.
+All contracts that involve CUI (Controlled Unclassified Information) will likely require a certification for CMMC Level 3 by 2025 (DoD hasn't been specific yet).
 Contracts without CUI, will require a level 1 certification because they contain FCI (Federal Contract Information).

-Reaching CMMC ML-3 will, by definition, be more costly than CMMC ML-1.
+Reaching CMMC L2 ("L" = Level) will, by definition, be more costly than CMMC L1.
 The difference is stark.
-There are 17 cybersecurity controls at Level 1, while CMMC Level-3 contains 130 practices and adds 51 processes.
+There are 17 cybersecurity controls at Level 1, while CMMC Level-2 contains 110 practices.

 Enterprise Scope vs. a Carve-Out

 Given the above, there is a significant cost delta to ensure the entire enterprise is capable of handling and storing CUI.
 For larger organizations, and some smaller ones who handle relatively small amounts of CUI, it may be more affordable to carve out a portion of the organization with an elevated cybersecurity posture.
 On the other hand, creating the carve-outs comes with its own set of expenses, both technological and in management, that may not be "worth it."